DJ Paul Miles is an eminent Rock'n'Roll DJ in Melbourne, Australia.

 between 2005 and 2017, following the opening two-year DJ residency at

-Paul Miles energized Melbourne rock bars, nightclubs, and
+Rock DJ Paul Miles has energized Melbourne rock bars,

-loyal following enjoyed his seven-hour sets laced with 'sub-culture
+loyal following enjoys his seven-hour sets laced with 'sub-culture

 hero' songs covering a large variety of rock'n'roll genres including

 glam, punk, rockabilly, metal, mod, and of course hard rock.
 This

 have also been rocked by his DJ sets at favourite Melbourne live music

-venues like The Espy, Ding Dong, Prince of Wales, HiFi Bar & Ballroom,
+venues like the Corner Hotel, Ding Dong, Prince of Wales, HiFi Bar

 What is a Rock DJ?